mahamedm1/devops-learning1/linux/bandit/level-09-to-10.md

 ## Bandit Level 9 -> Level 10

-**Challenge:** Find the password for the next level which is stored in the file data.txt and is the only line of text that occurs only once
+**Challenge:** Find the password for the next level which is one of the few human-readable strings, preceded by several ‘=’ characters.

 **Solution:**
 ```
-sort data.txt | uniq -u
+strings data.txt | grep "="

 ```

 **Explanation:**
-- sort data.txt to sort the file in alphabetical order
+- strings outputs any sequence of printable characters
-- | feeds the output of sort data.txt to uniq -u
+- | feeds the output of strings data.txt to grep
-- uniq -u to display only unique lines
+- grep "=" outputs any string containing "="

-**Password:** EjmOSvuAu7sGAHqHVcBDPirRe9T03kxl
+**Password:** B0s2khmbT9u0geKuOoVGW3JZKhndE3BG

 **Errors Encountered:**
-I didn't know how to approach this.
-I read the manual for strings, grep and sort.
-I figured I would not need grep since I have nothing to base the pattern search off of.
-Strings too since the whole file is text.
-So I have to use sort.
-But I did not know how to use it further.
+None.
+I initially ran strings data.txt but figured maybe there's a way where I can get strings with an "=" inside

 **What I learned:**
-Sort sorts the file alphabetically. "|" is a pipe which takes the std output and feeds it to uniq -u.
+strings outputs sequences of characters in a file to the terminal